Sodium carbonate: Glass manufacture

 Sodium carbonate serves as a flux for silica (SiO2, melting point 1,713 °C), lowering the melting point of the mixture to something achievable without special materials.
 This "soda glass" is mildly water-soluble, so some calcium carbonate is added to the melt mixture to make the glass insoluble.
-Bottle and window glass ("soda-lime glass" with transistion temperature ~570 °C) is made by melting such mixtures of sodium carbonate, calcium carbonate, and silica sand (silicon dioxide (SiO2)).
+Bottle and window glass ("soda–lime glass" with transition temperature ~570 °C) is made by melting such mixtures of sodium carbonate, calcium carbonate, and silica sand (silicon dioxide (SiO2)).
 When these materials are heated, the carbonates release carbon dioxide.
 In this way, sodium carbonate is a source of sodium oxide.
-Soda-lime glass has been the most common form of glass for centuries.
+Soda–lime glass has been the most common form of glass for centuries.
 It is also a key input for tableware glass manufacturing.

 Water softening

 Hard water usually contains calcium or magnesium ions.
 Sodium carbonate is used for removing these ions and replacing them with sodium ions.

 Sodium carbonate is a water-soluble source of carbonate.
 The calcium and magnesium ions form insoluble solid precipitates upon treatment with carbonate ions:

 The water is softened because it no longer contains dissolved calcium ions and magnesium ions.